Business & Finance: History and circulation

 The magazine has been published continually since its foundation in 1964.
-At the beginning of the 2000s the magazine was published on a weekly basis.
-The parent company was Belenos Publications, which acquired the magazine in 2001.
-It is currently published by Catalyst Media, owners of Dublin Tech Summit.
+At the beginning of the 2000s, the magazine was published on a weekly basis.
+Its parent company was Belenos Publications, which acquired the magazine in 2001.
+It was acquired in 2002 by Catalyst Media, owners of Dublin Tech Summit.

-From 2008 to 2012, Business & Finance was edited by John Walsh, who took over after the departure of controversial economist Constantin Gurdgiev.
-Under Walsh's tenure, contributors included Richard Delevan, Gavin Miller, Nicole Matthews, Sarah Gilmartin and teic.ie editor Adam Maguire.
+From 2008 to 2012, Business & Finance was edited by John Walsh, who took over from Constantin Gurdgiev, who left in March 2008.

-The magazine claimed a readership of over 55,100 and a bi-weekly circulation, according to an ABC circulated audit, of 15,767 for the period 1 July to 31 December 2008.

 Other titles

-Also published are the annual "Top 1000 Companies in Ireland" and the "Who's Who in Irish Business".
-Other publications include the Life Sciences Review for news and updates for the life sciences industry in Ireland and Green Business which focuses on the implications of the move to 'green' for the business community.
+In 2025, Business & Finance has published several "top 100" indices, including CEO 100, CIO 100, CMO 100, and Top 100 Companies Leading in Wellbeing.

+They have previously released other publications including 100 Great Irish Companies, CFO 100, CIO 100, Elevation Fast 100, FDI 100, Financial Services 50, Fintech Ireland, Global 100, Ireland Inc, Life Science 50, Tech 100, Top 100 Companies in Ireland, Top 500, and Who's Who in Irish Business.

 Other company operations

+Business & Finance Media Group manages the Business & Finance Awards, in partnership with KPMG Ireland.
+The awards recognize Irish and international business leaders.

-Business & Finance Media Group have an Events Division, which manages several awards and events including the Business & Finance US Business Awards, Business & Finance Awards, Golden Spider Awards, the International Financial Services Summit.
-In 2009 it also launched the inaugural Business & Finance Asia Pacific/Ireland awards.
+Previously, the presented several other awards and events including the Business & Finance Asia Pacific / Ireland Awards, the Business & Finance US Awards, Corporate Restructuring Summit, the eircom Junior Spiders, Golden Spider Awards, Ireland Day, and the Life Sciences International Summit.

 Also in the portfolio is the Top 1000 Companies in Ireland Database and a real-time online news portal.